MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Shopper analytics visualizations section of Analytics page](media/analytics-13.PNG "Shopper analytics visualizations section of Analytics page")

-**Total footfall across store.** This graph shows the total number of people that have entered the store, across all Shopper analytics zones.
+**Total footfall across store.** This graph shows the total number of people that entered the store, across all Shopper analytics zones.
 The dotted line is the average footfall for the store during the selected time frame.

 **Total occupancy across store.**  This graph shows how many people were in the store (store density), on an hourly average basis, taking into account the flow of people into AND out of the store, for the selected time frame.